Semigroup of annuli in Liouville CFT: Introduction

-2mm \textbf{Acknowledgements.} We thank D. Radnell, E. Schippers and J. Teschner for useful discussions.
+2mm \textbf{Acknowledgements.} We thank D. Radnell, E. Schippers, J. Teschner and V. Vargas for useful discussions.
+G. Baverez is supported by the National Natural Science Foundation of China (Grant No. 12526204).
 A. Kupiainen acknowledges the support of the ERC Advanced Grant 741487 and of Academy of Finland.
 R. Rhodes is partially supported by the Institut Universitaire de France (IUF).
 R. Rhodes acknowledges the support of the ANR-21-CE40-0003.